adnan-bhaldar/QuickLook-Website/.github/PULL_REQUEST_TEMPLATE.md

 ## 📌 Summary

-Brief explanation of what this PR changes on the website.
+Brief explanation of what this PR changes on the QuickLook docs site.

 ---

 ## 🎯 Type of Change
 - [ ] UI / UX update
 - [ ] Bug fix
-- [ ] Content update
+- [ ] Content update (page, section, wording)
+- [ ] New page added
 - [ ] Performance improvement
 - [ ] Accessibility improvement
+- [ ] Dependency update
-- [ ] Documentation
+- [ ] Config change

 ---

 ## 🔍 What Was Changed?
 -
 -
 -